plone/training/export_code.rst

 .. _export_code-label:

-Return to Dexterity: Moving Content Types into Code
+Return to Dexterity: Moving contenttypes into Code
 ===================================================